RaphaelJ/covid-tracer/README.md

 On **Android**, an installable APK can be downloaded [here](releases/android/covidtracer.apk).

 On **iOS**, only registered Apple developpers can build, sign and install the app on their iPhones.
 This can be done by cloning this repository and by using [Visual Studio for macOS](https://visualstudio.microsoft.com/vs/mac/).
-Not all features are supported yet on iOS.
+The iOS app does not support all features yet.

 ## Frequently asked questions